mglantz/advanced-networking-workshop/labs/lab-1/README.md

 ---

-:boom: Task 8: Next create a simple playbook which you save in the advanced-networking-workshop directory, which uses the ansible.builtin.ping module to ping the switches.
+:boom: Task 8: Next create a simple playbook (call it ping.yml) which you save in the advanced-networking-workshop directory, which uses the ansible.builtin.ping module to ping the switches.

 <details>
-<summary>:unlock: Show solution: Task 8</summary>
+<summary>:unlock: Show example playbook solution: Task 8</summary>

 ```
-cat << 'EOF' >$LABDIR/ping.yml
 - name: Ping leaf switches
   hosts: leafs
   tasks:
     - name: Validate that we have a working connection to each switch
       ansible.builtin.ping:
         data: pong
-EOF
 ```

 ```